adrael/battleship2.0/README.md

 ## Tests

+### client
 To run the tests, use the `npm test` command.
-It will use Karma, Jasmine and PhantomJS to automatically run the tests described in `./tests`.
+It will use Karma, Jasmine and PhantomJS to automatically run the tests described in `./tests/bs`.

+### server
+To run the server-side tests, use the `gulp test-server` command.
+This tests are run Mocha and chai.

 ## References